 Beste, daughter: My mother used to have this hidden dream of having an educational, organic farm, since years.
-It turned out that, simultaneously, my brother who is a businessman interested in education&training, had the same idea but with a hotel inside.
-In 2002 my mother established a consultancy company (where she was giving consultancy and trainings mostly to families and students).
-A couple of years after, my brother decided to work with her and he founded the corporate part of the company.
+It turned out that, simultaneously, my brother who is a businessman interested in education & training, had the same idea but with a hotel inside.
+In 2002 my mother established a consultancy company (where she was giving consultancy and training mostly to families and students).
+A couple of years later, my brother decided to work with her and he founded the corporate part of the company.
 Then, this dream of founding a training center and organic farm started to become more real, with the power of the family business behind.
-In 2006 we decided to look for a land.
+In 2006 we decided to look for land.

 Nar: We are working all together, feeling good together, learning from each other.
 We can earn clean money, make our own food.
 I didn’t do all this alone.
 But I had a dream and I dared to share it with others.
 People thought I’m really crazy, they said it’s impossible.
 If nobody had come with me, I would have tried alone.
 But I was lucky, my daughter, my son, my son’s wife believed in me.

 We also believe so.
-Spending on the farm almost two weeks we have seen those principles in many details.
+Spending on the farm we have seen those principles in many details.
 They try to be efficient, yet open and flexible.
 Workers are responsible for their fields, not controlled in every step.
 As volunteers we had very clear working hours, which were never compromised, by any occasion.
-We were treated with respect and big love, especially by Huria the one responsible for volunteers.
-Even without English she was able to explain us everything, she gave us so much positive energy, attention, that till now, few months after, we still miss her.
+We were treated with respect and big love, especially by Huria, the one responsible for volunteers.
+Even without English she was able to explain everything to us, she gave us so much positive energy, attention, that till now, few months after, we still miss her.
 As much as so many others, who day by day tried to catch some new words in English, practicing with us during the tasks and the meals we shared.
 Every morning starts with a common breakfast, in the middle of the day people gather for lunch, prepared from organic, local products.
-There is time for eating, talking, laughing, playing instrument, singing, just being together.
-Then, few more hours of work and around 5 pm most of people go home.
+There is time for eating, talking, laughing, playing instruments, singing, and just being together.
+Then, after a few more hours of work and around 5 pm most people go home.
 Those who stay are the volunteers, Nar and Ahmed, few more people with whom we shared the dinner, step by step discovering their stories, way of thinking, motivation, philosophy of life.

 Nar: Firstly dream!
 I always say: if you have a dream, you have a job.
 Try to put it into practice, step by step.